 Any donations the IJB receives are used to further our mission of producing high-impact investigative journalism while simultaneously training the next generation of investigative journalists.
 Funds can go to our general operating budget as well as directly finance our projects.

-We chose which issues we want to investigate independently from our funders.
+We choose which issues we want to investigate independently from our funders.
 Donors have no say in editorial content or process.

 As a general policy, donors are acknowledged by the IJB for their donations.
 We recognize some donors may not wish to be publicly recognized for privacy reasons.
 We respect these decisions and will review such requests on a case-by-case basis.